 The telescope attaches to the mount via a dovetail slide bar which is mounted along the bottom of the telescope tube.
-The CGEM II equatorial head has a special mounting saddle that can accept any telescope using the narrow CG-5 style dovetail bar, or the wider CGE dovetail bar.
 Before you attach the optical tube, make sure that the declination and right ascension clutch knobs are tight and the counterweight(s) are securely installed.
 This will ensure that the mount does not move suddenly while attaching the telescope.
 To mount the telescope tube:

-- Loosen the two mounting screws on the side of the telescope mounting platform.
+- 1. Loosen the two mounting screws on the side of the telescope mounting platform.
 This allows you to slide the dovetail bar onto the mount. - 2.
-If your telescope is equipped with one, remove the safety screws located beneath the dovetail bar. - Slide the dovetail bar on the telescope tube into the mounting saddle that matches the size of your dovetail bar.
+If your telescope is equipped with one, remove the safety screws located beneath the dovetail bar. - 3.
+Slide the dovetail bar on the telescope tube into the mounting platform of the mount.
 Slide the telescope so that the back of the dovetail bar is close to the back of the mounting platform. - 4.
 Tighten the mounting screws on the side of the mounting platform to hold the telescope in place.

 Now that the optical tube is securely in place, the visual accessories can now be attached to the telescope.
-This is covered in detail in the manual supplied with your telescope optical tube.
+This is covered in detail in the section of this manual dealing with the use of optical tubes.